-(c) Residential construction within one hundred feet of a floodway or the ordinary high water mark, if no floodway has been established, shall also meet the requirements of Section 16C.05.28.010(1)(c).
+(c) All new construction and substantial improvements within Special Flood Hazard Areas shall comply with ASCE-24-24 elevation and construction standards.
+Within 100 feet of regulatory floodways or ordinary high water marks, structures shall be elevated using methods specified in ASCE 24-24 section 1.5 for the applicable flood zone, with foundation systems designed to resist hydrostatic and hydrodynamic loads per ASCE-24-24 Chapter 1.6.
+Residential construction within one hundred feet of a floodway or the ordinary high water mark, if no floodway has been established, shall also meet the requirements of Section ~~16C.05~~22.03.28.010(1)(c).